-B. What data are derived from what other data?
+G. What data are derived from what other data?

-According to main requirement 3.2, we require a mechanism to specify what data are "original" and what are derived.
+As a corollary to main Requirement 2.2, we require a mechanism to specify what data are "original" and what are derived.
 To accommodate this, we must allow the storing of the original and derived data, sometimes at the same level in the hierarchy.
 Derived data must point back to the original data with some key or a link.
 We note that while some data are derived from only one other element, some data are derived from several disparate pieces of information within an evaluation.